f3tchcodes/Kesug/README.md

 ### How to decode
 The key to decode is stored in the database you made.
 The victim is supposed to go to the website provided and enter their **discord** and **key ID**.
 Using which you contact them, confirm the payment, and hand over the decryption key.

-#### NOTE I WOULD LIKE TO ENSURE THAT I HAVE NOT USED THIS SOFTWARE AT ALL, AND I RECOMMEND YOU TO THE SAME.

 ### Bugs
 *Alright if you review the code you can find out the key easily*, I suppose using a **network sniffer** like **wireshark** should do the job.
 I'm aware it's a huge bug but that's the first ever ransomware/hacking application I've written so just let it slide haha.

 Also, I haven't run this program in like a year, and I don't want to.
 I've already reinstalled my windows several times using this as I wasn't using virtual machine at the time of testing *for some reason I don't remember*.
 As I was saying I do **NOT** remember if there are any errors, or my data being leaked.
 You'd have to sort that out yourself.

-### DISCLAIMER
-`By using this program, you acknowledge that you do so at your own risk.
-The developer is not responsible for any loss, damage, or harm to files, data, systems, or any legal issues, including political matters, that may arise as a result of using this software.
-You agree to take full responsibility for any consequences arising from its use.`

 ### Credits
 > Discord: f3tch